 Extended Stay Program

-Our unique Extended Stay Program to Alice Springs, is aimed at extending our students and also connecting with Central Australian cultures and developing relationships with members of a variety of Indigenous communities.
+Our unique Extended Stay Program to Alice Springs for Year 9 students, is aimed at extending our students and also connecting with Central Australian cultures and developing relationships with members of a variety of Indigenous communities.

 Barker owns its own Outdoor Education and Environmental Studies Centre, The Grange, situated at Mt.
 Victoria in the western Blue Mountains.
 It can accommodate groups up to 80 in size and contains a range of facilities.
 It is primarily used for class sized camps of short duration.

 In Year 8 during Term 2, students elect to do either The Duke of Edinburgh's International Award or Cadets, or both, in order to fulfill their Outdoor Education commitment in Middle School.
 An initial commitment of 10 months must be given by all students when joining the Cadet Unit and a student's commitment to The Duke of Ed ceases at the completion of their Bronze level.